pingdynasty/OwlWare/README.md

 Clone this github repository with `git clone git@github.com:pingdynasty/OwlWare.git`.
 Open a terminal or command window in the cloned repository OwlWare (the project directory).
 Do a `git submodule init` and `git submodule update` to get the required submodules.

-If you are not familiar with git, you can also download the source code as a [zip file][master-zip].
+If you are not familiar with git, you can also download the source code as a [zip file][owlware-zip].
+You will then also have to manually download [OwlPatches][owlpatches-zip] and unzip in the Libraries subfolder.

 ## GNU Tools for ARM Embedded Processors